griffinbrandon/sudoku/readme.md

 ```
 var cell = new Cell(0, 0, 1);
 ```
-This represents a the top most left cell in a grid.
+This represents the top most left cell in a grid.
 The value in this grid is one.